usds/justice40-tool/data/data-pipeline/data_pipeline/etl/sources/cdc_svi_index/README.md

 **Overall tract rankings:**

 The sums of each theme were summed, ordered the tracts, and then calculated overall percentile rankings.
 Please note; taking the sum of the sums for each theme is the same as summing individual variable rankings.
 The overall tract summary ranking variable is RPL_THEMES.

-For SVI 2018, the authore also included two adjunct variables, 1) 2014-2018 ACS estimates for persons without health insurance, and 2) an estimate of daytime population derived from LandScan 2018 estimates.
+For SVI 2018, the authors also included two adjunct variables, 1) 2014-2018 ACS estimates for persons without health insurance, and 2) an estimate of the daytime population derived from LandScan 2018 estimates.
 These adjunct variables are excluded from SVI rankings.
 At this time, these are not included in the dataset

 **Important Notes**

-1. Tracts with zero estimates for total population (N = 645 for the U.S.) were removed during the ranking process.
+1. Tracts with zero estimates for the total population (N = 645 for the U.S.) were removed during the ranking process.
 These tracts were added back to the SVI databases after ranking.

-2. The TOTPOP field value is 0,but the percentile ranking fields (RPL_THEME1, RPL_THEME2, RPL_THEME3, RPL_THEME4, and RPL_THEMES) were set to -999.
+2. The TOTPOP field value is 0, but the percentile ranking fields (RPL_THEME1, RPL_THEME2, RPL_THEME3, RPL_THEME4, and RPL_THEMES) were set to -999.

 Whenever available, they use Census-calculated MOEs.
 If Census MOEs are unavailable, for instance when aggregating variables within a table, the authors use approximation formulas provided by the Census in Appendix A (pages A-14 through A-17) of _A Compass for Understanding and Using American Community Survey Data here_: